mwarning/testmesh/src/flood-1/README.md

 # Flood 1

 Simple flooding protocol.
-Packets are send by unicast if the destination is known.
+Packets are send by unicast if the destination is known via the shorted route (hop count metric).
+Peers over the Internet are supported.

 Packet header:
-* transmitter (IPv6 unicast address)
-* receiver (IPv6 multicast or unicast address)
 * source identifier
 * destination identifier
 * sequence number